Nordahl Grieg

 Johan Nordahl Brun Grieg (1 November 1902 – 2 December 1943) was a Norwegian poet, novelist, dramatist, journalist and political activist.
 He was a popular author and a controversial public figure.
-He served in World War II as a war correspondent and was killed while on a bombing mission to Berlin.
+He served in World War II as a war correspondent and was killed while covering a bombing mission to Berlin.

 Background

 Nordahl Grieg was born in Bergen, Norway.
 He was the son of Peter Lexau Grieg (1864–1924) and Helga Vollan (1869–1946).
 He was the brother of Norwegian publisher Harald Grieg (1894–1972) and was distantly related to composer Edvard Grieg.
 In 1940, he married actress Gerd Egede-Nissen (1895–1988).

 He studied at the Royal Frederick University (now the University of Oslo) and spent time travelling abroad, sometimes as a tourist and sometimes as a sailor.

 Receiving the 1924 Norway Scholarship, Grieg spent a year at Wadham College at Oxford, England, studying history and literature.
 At least one of Grieg's poems, "Kapellet i Wadham College" was inspired by his stay there, where he was a contemporary of Cecil Day-Lewis.